fedora800/devops/diagrams/README.txt

 Most of the diagrams will be kept in here.
-These include my git workflow, my CI/CD workflow, other projects as well as repo diagrams.
+These include my git workflow, my CI/CD workflow, other projects as well as other repo diagrams.
 Make sure to make a note in the other repo to reference the required diagram from here.
 These diagrams are either Mermaid Markdown types or diagrams.net drawio xml types.